-We can choose to watch only one event type or to process each one of the events associated to a message sending in an independent way.
+We can choose to watch only one event type or to process each one of the events associated with a message-sending goal in an independent way.

-All events are automatically generated by the message sending mechanism
+All events are automatically generated by the message-sending mechanism

-The task of generating events is transparently accomplished by the message sending mechanism.
+The task of generating events is transparently accomplished by the message-sending mechanism.
 The user only needs to define the events that will be monitored.